 Anchoring your temporary bulletin board to the wall

 Next, take two Command Strips and push them together.
 They are made of a glorified Velcro material.
 This allows them to be re-positioned as needed.

 Position the doubled strips onto the corners of the board.
-Peal off one side of the strip and place in the corners.
+Peel off one side of the strip and place it in the corners.
 If you doubled the board, make sure you add more strips.
 For this size, one strip in each corner is fine.

 Then, turn the board back over.
 It’s time to decorate!
 I found it easier to add the border and bow on the ground, but you can put up your board to attach the decorations.